If your goal is to get ripped, then you’ve probably heard about bulking and cutting cycles, right?

 Why is bulking and cutting cycles the most optimal way to a ripped physique?
-Well, because:
+Well, because of the following:

 First of all, you need to be in a caloric surplus that’s bigger than the surplus just needed to build the muscle in theory.
 In other words, if your goal is to maximize growth, a bit of body fat storage will simply come with the territory.